Western Loop

 click on image to enlarge

-In 1960, the Japanese Government decided to bring all their war dead from other parts of Australia to be re-buried at Cowra.
+In 1960, the Japanese Government decided to bring all their war dead from other parts of Australia, mainly airmen from the battle for Darwin, to be re-buried at Cowra.

 The blossoms only last a week or two, but if luck is on your side, it is a wonderful sight.